 - Conduct parental involvement activities.

 - Provide instructional assistance in a computer laboratory.

 - Provide support in a library or media center.

 - Act as a translator.

 - Provide instructional support services under the direct supervision of a teacher.

 As partners in the instructional process, paraprofessionals who work in programs supported with Title I funds must meet the requirements as specified in the Paraprofessionals Requirements document.
 For more information on this program area contact the Office of Educational Supports.

 Paraprofessional personnel employed in special education programs are qualified under requirements established by their respective intermediate school district plan.
 Special education paraprofessional personnel include, but are not limited to, teacher aides, health care aides, bilingual aides, instructional aides, and program assistants in programs for students with cognitive impairments or severe multiple impairments.
 The Michigan Administrative Rule for Special Education (MARSE) will provide additional clarity in Rule 340.1793.
-For more information on this program area contact the Office of Educational Supports.
+For more information on this program area contact the Office of Special Education.